 - Sort transactions by highest throughput, slowest average response time, most time-consuming, and other thresholds.
 For steps, refer to New Relic Find specific performance problems.

 - If you identify the source, SSH into the environment to investigate further.
-For steps, refer to DevDocs Magento Commerce Cloud > SSH into your environment.
+For steps, refer to SSH into your environment for Adobe Commerce on cloud infrastructure in our developer documentation.

 - If you are still struggling to identify the source:

 - Consider checking for and disabling flat catalogs.
-For steps, refer to Slow performance, slow and long running crons.
+For steps, refer to Slow performance, slow and long running crons in our support knowledge base.

 - If you suspect that you are experiencing a DDoS attack, try blocking bot traffic.
-For steps, refer to How to block malicious traffic for Magento Commerce Cloud on Fastly level.
+For steps, refer to How to block malicious traffic for Adobe Commerce on cloud infrastructure on Fastly level in our support knowledge base.